 - The Waterbody is a large semi-permanent oxbow lake with an approximate volume of 500 ML.
 There are several dry gullies upstream of the Waterbody, including the gully the release water will be discharged to.
 An ephemeral stream connects the Waterbody with the Dawson River downstream of the Waterbody.
-The Waterbody is a riverine wetland and is considered to be a wetland of General Ecological Significance (GES) under the Environmental Protection Regulation 2019 (EHP 2013a). - The Dawson River is a major tributary of the Fitzroy River.
-The Dawson River and its tributaries cover an area of approximate 50,776 km2 (EHP 2013b).
+The Waterbody is a riverine wetland and is considered to be a wetland of General Ecological Significance (GES) under the Environmental Protection Regulation 2019. - The Dawson River is a major tributary of the Fitzroy River.
+The Dawson River and its tributaries and floodplain wetlands comprise an area of approximately 551.9 km2 of wetland (DES 2023).
 The stretch of the Dawson River in the receiving environment has a perennial flow regime.

-The receiving environment for the REMP is in the upper Dawson River Sub-catchment (EHP 2013b).
+The receiving environment for the REMP is in the upper Dawson River Sub-catchment (EHP 2013).

-4.1.1 Potentially Impacted Waterways
+4.2 Potentially Impacted Waterways

-While the receiving environment extends as far downstream as Yebna Crossing (Map 4.1), previous studies have shown that potential impacts to water quality and aquatic ecology from the release of desalinated produced water from ROP2 are most likely to occur in the Waterbody, and that water quality in the Dawson River will be affected only if the river is in low flow during periods of peak release, and that this impact will be minimal (Halcrow 2012a).
+While the receiving environment extends as far downstream as Yebna Crossing (Map 4.1), previous studies predicted that potential impacts to water quality and aquatic ecology from the release of desalinated produced water from ROP2 are most likely to occur only in the Waterbody (Halcrow 2012).
+However, assessment of water quality of the desalinated produced water presented above in Section 2.1.2 indicate that actual water quality risks to the receiving environment are low.